yashjain-04/NetBeansLearningProjects/README.md

 # LearningProjects
-This repository is a collection of various small projects and code snippets that I have worked on as part of my learning journey.
+This repository is a collection of small projects and code snippets that I have worked on as part of my learning journey.